openstack/keystone-specs/api/v3/identity-api-v3-os-federation-ext.rst

 Request Parameters:

-To generate a SAML ECP assertion, a user must provides a scoped token ID and Service Provider ID in the request body.
+To generate an ECP wrapped SAML assertion, a user must provides a scoped token ID and Service Provider ID in the request body.

 Example request: